top of page

 _______________________

-Local free spirits briefly claimed the place a de facto free hippie summer camp after then-gateless business operations ceased and personnel vanished between legal owners Whitney and Foggy.
+Local free spirits briefly claimed the place a de facto free hippie summer camp after the then-gateless business operations ceased and personnel vanished between legal owners Whitney and Foggy.
 They were finally ordered off the grounds by an unpleasant ex-Marine packing a sidearm that Foggy had brought in to scare them off.
-It was felt by those who'd loved place for decades and remembered mellower times that once the Goodpastures had abandoned ship all the carefully built-up good will and loving care and open-minded, progressive spirit were destroyed.
+It was felt by those who'd loved place for decades and remembered mellower times that once the Goodpastures abandoned ship all the carefully built-up good will and loving care and open-minded, progressive spirit was being erased.
 (Not unlike now; Springs history seems to be rhyming.)

 Iffy times

 The place went through scary times of lost vision -- its sterling century-old track record tarnished like silver jewelry left on during a mineral water soak.
-Things got so bad at one point that a hard-drinking custodian patrolled the grounds at night with his double-barreled shotgun.
+Things got so bad at one point, a hard-drinking custodian patrolled the grounds at night with a double-barreled shotgun.

-It really seemed the place could be either heaven or hell and nothing in between.
+It really seemed the place could be either heaven or hell and precious little in between.

-(See the second Something about Mary story, in part about the dedicated 1989-2004 family management by cousins Suzy and Mary, mothers Cecee and Pat, respectively, plus longtime bath attendant in-law Linda, married to the sisters' uninvolved brother, Richard.)
+(See the second Something about Mary story, in part about the dedicated 1989-2004 family management by cousins Suzy and Mary, mothers Cecee and Pat, respectively, plus longtime bath attendant in-law Linda.)

 Managers under Foggy had their work cut out.
-They dealt as best they could on an often over-tight budget.
-Managements over the decades varied approaches from gracious benign neglect and micro-manged no-nonsense with spirited teamwork, to chaotic macro management and near-anarchy with surreally casual hirings and capricious firings.
-Each according to owner and management intents, awareness, lifestyle, budgetary support, management skill or lack thereof, and, of course, the major wild card, changing times.
+They dealt as best they could on an often too-tight budget.
+Managements over the decades varied approaches from gracious benign neglect and micro-manged no-nonsense with spirited teamwork to chaotic macro management and near-anarchy with surreally casual hirings and capricious firings.
+Each according to owner and management intents, awareness, lifestyle, budgetary support, management skill or lack thereof, and, of course, that major wild card, changing times.

-Everyone pretty much flew by the seat of their pants in trying to revive the patient and get a new -- and hopefully pro fitable -- handle on the institution, then seeming to be ailing almost as grievously as had young Henry a century and a half earlier.
+Everyone pretty much flew by the seat of their pants in trying to revive the patient and get a new -- hopefully profitable -- handle on the institution then seeming to be ailing almost as grievously as had young Henry Stewart a century and a half earlier.

 (History cont'd after sidebar)